-The project team conducted five focus groups and one interview to gather qualitative data that provides more detail and insights into anchor institution broadband needs, barriers, and enablers.
-Five focus groups were conducted with representatives of various anchor institutions in a 3-county area (to obtain representation from all 14 counties in the FRBA service area, plus the City of Immokalee).
-In April 2011, the project team also conducted an interview with representatives from the Department of Management Services (DMS) to gather information about county health department broadband deployment.
+2011, the project team also conducted an interview with representatives from the Department of Management Services (DMS) to gather information about county health department broadband deployment.
 More detail on the focus group and interview methodology is in Appendix B.

-Subsequent to survey and focus group data collection, the project team began conducting onsite diagnostics in select anchor institutions throughout the FRBA service area.
-Ultimately, 19 diagnostic sessions were conducted, representing school districts, workforce boards, city and county governments, county health departments, community colleges, public libraries, law enforcement agencies, emergency management agencies, hospitals, and rural health clinics.
+Subsequent to survey and focus group data collection, the project team began conducting onsite diagnostics in select anchor institutions throughout the NFBA service area.
+Ultimately, 14 diagnostic sessions were conducted, representing schools, workforce boards, county commissioners, county health departments, towns, community colleges, public libraries, and rural health clinics.
 More detail on the onsite diagnostics methodology is in Appendix C.